IPGP/seiscomp3_ipgp_maps/README.md

 ![zoom level 8](mksc3maps_screenshot_level8.png)
 Example of level 8 zoom (SRTM1 data, 30m resolution).

-## seiscomp3-ipgp-maps.tgz
+## seiscomp3-ipgp-maps.tgz: ready-to-use images

 Download the file at [seiscomp3-ipgp-maps.tgz](http://www.ipgp.fr/~beaudu/download/seiscomp3-ipgp-maps.tgz)  (452 Mb).

-This tar archive contains 355 tiles named to be used as background maps in SeisComP3 applications like scolv.
+This tar archive contains 355 tiles named to be used as background maps in SeisComP3.

 To install it, seiscomp must be installed and configured, then just do:
 ```sh